What Is An Agricultural Policy?

 Animal Policy & Regulatory Issues

-When livestock producers are having a hard time with their financial means, USDA’s Agricultural Marketing Service (AMS) will purchase their products such as meat, poultry, fish, and eggs for domestic feeding programs to maintain price through their Food Purchase programs.
+When livestock farmers are having trouble financially, the USDA’s Agricultural Marketing Service (AMS) buys their goods.
+These products include meat, poultry, fish, and eggs for domestic feeding programs to maintain price through their Food Purchase programs.

 Animal Health and Food Safety